Olveczky-Lab/FAST-ChainViewer/README.md

 Using a combination of automatic and manual procedures, you can interactively *merge* spike 'chains' or clusters that belong to the same single unit, and *split* chains that are incorrect mergers of two or more single units.

-## Limitations

-- At present, the GUI is designed to work with 4-channel tetrode data.
-ChGroups with fewer channels can also be sorted but their waveforms will be padded with zeros up to 4 channels.
-In the future we will add support for channel groups with > 4 channels.

-- This program also assumes that the individual recording files of your dataset are named by the [MSDN timestamps](https://msdn.microsoft.com/en-us/library/system.datetime.ticks(v=vs.110).aspx), i.e. the time at which each continuous recording began.
-These time-stamps measure the number of 100 nanosecond intervals that have elapsed since 12:00:00 midnight on Jan 1, 0001.
-This naming convention is helpful to place all recorded events in the dataset on a common time-base.
-If your recording files/folders are named following a different convention, you will have to rename them in the form of 64 bit timestamps running at a clock rate of 10<sup>7</sup> Hz.

 ## Installation